 Did you know that your LinkedIn profile will show up very high in the search results (often in the top spot) and usually before your website?

-Personal branding has become a hot topic and at the end of the day your personal brand is what shows up on Google and on your social media sites.
+Personal branding has become a hot topic and your personal brand is reflected in everything that shows up in Google search results and your social media profiles.

 Remember, LinkedIn is not Twitter or Facebook and the impression you give must be a professional one.
 It must speak to what you do and your credibility.